pbonh/libreda-db/README.md

 ## Known shortcomings & ideas for future work

+* [ ] Provide a way to check if an ID is valid.
+For example with non-panicking `.try_*() -> Option<*>` functions.
-* Power domains: There's not a good way yet to represent power domains.
+* [ ] Power domains: There's not a good way yet to represent power domains.
+* [ ] Region search: Implement region search as a decorator for LayoutEdit/LayoutBase traits.
+* [ ] Modification observer: Implement a decorator which allows to observe modifications on database structures using callback functions.